MicrosoftDocs/azure-devops-docs/docs/boards/sprints/task-board.md

 ---
-title: Update and monitor your Taskboard
+title: Track progress and individual items on the Taskboard
 titleSuffix: Azure Boards and TFS
-description: Implement scrum using the sprint Dashboard in Azure Boards. ms.technology: devops-agile ms.assetid: 278BF8D9-E34F-4D14-BACC-D3BA704C2C47 ms.author: kaelli
+description: Learn how to implement scrum by using the sprint dashboard in Azure Boards. ms.technology: devops-agile ms.assetid: 278BF8D9-E34F-4D14-BACC-D3BA704C2C47 ms.author: kaelli
 author: KathrynEE
 ms.topic: tutorial
 monikerRange: '<= azure-devops'
-ms.date: 09/07/2021
+ms.date: 09/17/2021
 ---

 # 6. Update and monitor your Taskboard